 The Company generates revenue primarily through contracts with government agencies.
-Some of the fixed price contracts include multiple promises, which are generally separated as distinct performance obligations.
+Some of the fixed price contracts include multiple promises, which may result in distinct performance obligations.
 The Company allocates the transaction price to each performance obligation based on the relative standalone selling prices using observable sales transactions where applicable.